Rozalinaa/capstone/README.md

 Filestructure
-The project contains the following: app.py - hello world python application
-Makefile - Makefile with instructions for using "make" from command line requirements.txt - contains all python dependencies that need to be installed.
+The project contains the following: app.py - hello world python application, this was an example in a previous lesson of the course Makefile - Makefile with instructions for using "make" from command line requirements.txt - contains all python dependencies that need to be installed.
 Should be used by running the Makefile run_docker.sh , run_kubernetes.sh, upload_docker.sh - see "Running project locally"